2FAuth0/Rule-ML-Login-Detection/notebooks/Notebook Instructions.md

 ## Files and Structure

-Each ZIP archive contains a complete, runnable notebook environment:
+Each ZIP archive contains a complete, runnable notebook environment.
+It already includes fixed-text.csv in /data.
+This structure not be modifed.

-notebooks/
-├── Biometric Enchanced Login Detection Pipeline (Rule + ML Hybrid).zip │ ├── Biometric Enchanced Login Detection Pipeline (Rule + ML Hybrid).ipynb
-│ └── data/
-│       └── fixed-text.csv
-├── Tuning_Showcase_Thresholds.zip
-│ ├── Biometric Enchanced Login Detection Pipeline (Rule + ML Hybrid).ipynb
-│ └── data/
-│       └── fixed-text.csv

 ---